robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Both Python and Java have tools for creating an API documentation of a library documented as above.
 However, outputs from these tools can be slightly technical for some users.
-Another alternative is using Robot Framework's own documentation tool `libdoc`_.
+Another alternative is using Robot Framework's own documentation tool Libdoc_.
 This tool can create a library documentation from both Python and Java libraries using the static library API, such as the ones above, but it also handles libraries using the `dynamic library API`_ and `hybrid library API`_.